nornina98/fullstack-project/README.md

 set BUILD_PATH=../server/public&& react-scripts build

+Copy the set command exactly, making sure there's no space between the word public and the && symbols.
+If you add a space, Windows will add that space to the name of the build folder, and our front end dashboard will never load.

 ## Rather than the bash version:

 BUILD_PATH=../server/public react-scripts build

-## Important

-Copy the set command exactly, making sure there's no space between the word public and the && symbols.
-If you add a space, Windows will add that space to the name of the build folder, and our front end dashboard will never load.